 After Africa, perhaps Gir National Park is the only place where one can see a great number of lions roaming freely under the vast skies of this wildlife sanctuary.
-The wildlife sanctuary is located at a distance of around 65km south-east of Junagarh district and covers an area of around 1412 square kilometres.
+The wildlife sanctuary is located at a distance of around 65km southeast of the Junagarh district and covers an area of around 1412 square kilometers.

 The lion sanctuary is closed between the months of June and October and thus the remaining months can be considered as the best time to visit the reserve.
 People can also prefer visiting the wildlife park in the months of April and May which may be hot but are considered good for photography and also for safari.

-1. Somnath Temple.
 This incredible historical destination lies very close to Gir National Park.
 Located at an approximate distance of 45 km, this Hindu temple is dedicated to Lord Shiva.
-Somnath Temple is also considered as home to one of the 12 Jyotirlingas and is considered as one of the best travel getaways of Gujarat.
+Somnath Temple is also considered home to one of the 12 Jyotirlingas and is considered one of the best travel getaways of Gujarat.

-2. Darbar Hall Museum.
 This place is located near Diwan Chowk.
 It is a historic palace exhibiting the belongings of the Nawabs who once used to walk on the very streets of this place.
-It is here that you will be finding an amazing collection of items such as weapons, armours, chandeliers, and many other things.
+It is here that you will be finding an amazing collection of items such as weapons, armors, chandeliers, and many other things.

 For all the wildlife lovers who want to explore the raw side of nature, a visit to Gir National Park can be a memorable experience.
 It is located at an approximate distance of about 1,279, 827, 2,288, 1,791 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the below-mentioned details on how you can reach here.

-By Road.
-Travelling by road always seems to be quite appealing as it usually involves travelling with your gang of friends.
+Travelling by road always seems to be quite appealing as it usually involves traveling with your gang of friends.
 The roads in Gujarat are in very good condition thus making it a very viable option to travel via road networks especially if you have your own vehicle.
-Depending upon your location, you can consider travelling here via your own vehicle or you can also choose to travel by bus.
+Depending upon your location, you can consider traveling here via your own vehicle or you can also choose to travel by bus.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here